Ethics and Law

 - have an understanding of the main ethical theories underpinning heathcare: Utilitarianism, Deontology, Virtue theory and Pragmatism.

-- Understand the concepts of Non-maleficence, Benificence, Autonomy and Justice.
+- Understand the concepts of Non-maleficence, Beneficence, Autonomy and Justice.

 - through achieving these outcomes, provide an improved level of service to their patients.